Vitormdias/br-cotation/README.md

 ## Contributing

-Feel welcome to fork and contribute
+Feel welcome to fork and contribute.

 ## Release History